McGarry-A/job-hack-2-frontend/README.md

 > Pagination DONE
 > Link search to results DONE
 > Cards Clickable - show modal with details > add to apply list DONE
-> Skeleton while homepage cards are loading DONE (BASIC LOADER ADDED)
+> Loader when cards are rendering DONE
-> Mask on the hero image on the homepage to make it darker
+> Mask on the hero image on the homepage to make it darker DONE
-> WHAT CAN WE REPLACE THE APPLE LOGO ON EACH CARD WITH >.<
+> WHAT CAN WE REPLACE THE APPLE LOGO ON EACH CARD WITH >.< REPLACED WITH REED LOGO DONE

 ContactPage:
 > Build page DONE